SMAC-Group/course_intro_statistics/slides/chapter1_diet.md

     3.268
 ```

-which shows that we can expected a mean weight loss for Diet B between 2.25 Kg and 4.29 Kg (at the 95% confidence level).
+which shows that we can expect a mean weight loss for diet B between 2.25 Kg and 4.29 Kg (at the 95% confidence level).

 ---

-As previously, mentioned the t-test is valid under strict parametric assumptions (e.g. normal distribution).
+As previously mentioned, the t-test is valid under strict parametric assumptions (e.g. normal distribution).
 While there are no perfect way to check these assumptions, we create a simple function allowing to visually assess how close some data are to a normal distribution.
-This function is called `hist_compare_to_normal` and allows to compare the empirical distribution of the data and its theoretical normal distribution.
+This function is called `hist_compare_to_normal` and allows to compare the empirical distribution of the data to its theoretical normal distribution.
 The theoretical distribution is also estimated in a robust fashion (which is less influenced by outliers).
-Large differences between these distribution indicates that a t-test may not appropriate.
+Large difference between these distributions indicates that a t-test may not be appropriate.
 Of course, what constitutes a "large" difference is rather subjective.
 This function can be used as follows:

 ```r
 hist_compare_to_normal(dietB)